 - She was firm but tactful in her rebuke of Donald Trump’s attacks on the press.
 She never mentioned the President by name, but everyone knew about whom she was speaking.
 (There has even been some speculation that Trump might have to contend with another TV Star in the next election.)
 And that made her words all the more powerful (3:08).

-- [W]e all know the press is under siege these days.
+[W]e all know the press is under siege these days.
 We also know it’s the insatiable dedication to uncovering the absolute truth that keeps us from turning a blind eye to corruption and to injustice.
 To tyrants and victims, and secrets and lies.
-I want to say that I value the press more than ever before as we try to navigate these complicated times, which brings me to this: What I know for sure is that speaking your truth is the most powerful tool we all have.
+I want to say that I value the press more than ever before as we try to navigate these complicated times, which brings me to this: What I know for sure is that speaking your truth is the most powerful tool we all have that.

 - Oprah also spoke passionately and eloquently about the abuse and harassment and assaults that women have faced for too long.
 I especially appreciate how for her, the entertainment industry was only one part of society that has been affected (4:20).